muuyo/asw-modding-book/src/etc/moddingfordummies.md

 First, you'll need to extract assets from the game.
 You will most likely want to do this even if you're only making a recolor (to preview your work), but it's not strictly necessary. <br>
 There are two tools for this; Umodel and Fmodel.

-[Fmodel](../tools/fmodel.md) is a more modern piece of software, however it lacks the ability to export material names as of present.
-This generally means getting a model into it requires a bunch more work.
-As such, I personally use it to browse files and export animations, and then use [umodel](../tools/umodel.md) to export models.
+[Fmodel](../tools/fmodel.md) is a more modern piece of software, and as of recent updates the much more suited application for exporting.
+[Umodel](../tools/umodel.md) is also available, but it's more antiquated and doesn't presently have any advantages - beyond maybe previewing animations quickly.
 Next, follow the [mesh importing section](../modding-mesh/mesh-importing.md) if you wish to extract models, or simply navigate to any texture and export them as a TGA otherwise.

 <hr>